marcintreder/relevel-landing-page/src/pages/blog/home-office-ergonomics.md

     <img src="/img/home_ergonomics_2.gif" alt="Pelvic rock exercise" />
   </p>

-   Lumbar support pillows allow you to keep more contact with the back of the chair, which will help you put your pelvis in a better, more posture-friendly place.
+   Lumbar support pillows allow you to keep more contact with the back of the chair, which will help you put your pelvis in a better, more posture-friendly place.</p>

    You can improvise and create home-made support with a blanket or a pillow.